TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation

 \subsection{Propagator}

-The propagator is used to propagate messages generated by the target node to its neighborhoods within the path of message passing.
-Compared with existing algorithms (e.g., TGN), the usage of propagator brings three benefits. (i) For each interaction, we can update the state of all nodes in the message passing, instead of only updating the representations of target nodes, which confirms to preserve more temporality and prevent information loss. (ii) The update process for each layer is individual, thus we can first propagate the messages to neighbors and then parallelized update the state of each neighbor, which ensures efficient computation. (iii) We will not impose a significant memory consumption burden since we need not save the intermediate results in aggregation in TGN.
+The propagator plays a crucial role in our model by propagating messages from the target node to its neighbors along the path of message passing.
+Compared to existing algorithms such as TGN, our use of the propagator provides three key benefits.
+First, we update the state of all nodes in the message passing for each interaction, instead of just updating the representation of the target node.
+This approach preserves more temporality and reduces information loss.
+Second, since the update process for each layer is independent, we can first propagate messages to neighbors and then parallelize the update process for each neighbor, ensuring efficient computation.
+Finally, the propagator does not impose significant memory consumption as it does not store intermediate aggregation results.

-As shown in Figure \ref{fig:propagator}, we illustrate a simplified example to demonstrate how the propagator works.
-In the figure, we use orange color to indicate the anchor node and grey to denote the influenced nodes.
-After the message is generated from the anchor, we propagate the message to its $k$-hop neighbors, where $k=2$ in this example, and then simultaneously update the memories preserved on neighbors at each layer.
-To be specific, if the influenced node is the direct neighbor (i.e., 1-hop) for the anchor, then the 1-hop memory on the influenced node can be updated by the message.
-Notice that when 2 messages are passed to a node, we first combine the messages before updating.
+Figure \ref{fig:propagator} illustrates a simplified example to demonstrate how the propagator works.
+In this example, we use orange to indicate the anchor node and grey to denote the influenced nodes.
+Once the message is generated from the anchor node, we propagate it to its $k$-hop neighbors, where $k=2$ in this example.
+We then update the memories preserved on the neighbors at each layer concurrently.
+Specifically, if the influenced node is a direct neighbor (i.e., 1-hop) of the anchor node, we can update its 1-hop memory with the message.
+Note that when two messages are passed to a node, we first combine them before updating the node's memory.